furkleindustries/accelerator-core/README.md

 <a name="templates"></a>
 ## Templates

 The Accelerator devtool (`accelerator-tool`) uses templates to construct new passages.
 These templates are stored locally in `src/templates`.
 Feel free to modify them as you see fit.
 There is minor rewriting of these when they are being copied by `accelerator-tool`, but as of now that is restricted solely to the replacement in all generated files of `%NAME%` with the name of the new passage.

+<a name="plugins"></a>
+## Plugins

+Accelerator also allows the use of plugins, which hook into lifecycle events in the Accelerator rendering and state cycles.
+The available lifecycle methods are as follows:

+* atStoryInit
+* beforePassageChange
+* beforeRender
+* afterPassageChange
+* afterStoryStateChange
+* beforeRestart

+Accelerator comes bundled with a single plugin, [DebugPlugin](./src/plugins/DebugPlugin.tsx), which is included automatically in the plugin stack if you are running the development server and the `ACCELERATOR_DEBUG` environment variable has been set to `true` in the `.env` file.
+You may also consult the [template](./templates/plugins/plugin.tsx) for further details on which methods receive which arguments.

+Plugins follow the same precedence rules as headers and footers, and are stored in the `plugins/` directory.

 <a name="acknowledgements"></a>
 ## Acknowledgements